linda038638/Midterm_unity3D/README.md

  5. Pack and Export Setting

 ### B.part:Unity
-#### Background-
+#### 1. Background
- 1. Import the 3D object from blender without Error
- 2. Sculpt the ground in Terrain
+ 1.1 Import the 3D object from blender without Error 1.2 Sculpt the ground in Terrain
- 3. Adjust the sky, fog, environment light and color
+ 1.3 Adjust the sky, fog, environment light and color

-#### Function-  (Remind me how to write the C# Script)
+#### 2. Function  (Remind me how to write the C# Script)
- 1. Movement System (CameraControl, PlayerControl)
- 2. Attack System (Shooting, collision, explosion or disappear)
+ 2.1 Movement System (CameraControl, PlayerControl) 2.2 Attack System (Shooting, collision, explosion or disappear) 2.3 EnemyAI System(Follower,damage)
- 3. EnemyAI System(Follower,damage)
- 4. Elae (control Panel, exit, reset)
+ 2.4 Elae (control Panel, exit, reset)

- #### unity setting-
+ #### 3. unity setting-
- 1. UI
+ 3.1 UI
- 2. Layer, tag, Hierarchy classfication
+ 3.2 Layer, tag, Hierarchy classfication
- 3. Component
+ 3.3 Component
- 4. Building and export to in webGL
+ 3.4 Building and export to in webGL
- 5. publish to the web
+ 3.5 publish to the web

 Reference: